Access

 Authentication Method | Checks the multifactor authentication method used by the user, if supported by the identity provider. | ✅ | ❌ |

-Identity provider group | Checks the user groups you configured with your identity provider (IdP).
-This selector only displays if you use Microsoft Entra ID, GitHub, Google, or Okta as your IdP. | ✅ | ❌ |
+Identity provider group | Checks the user groups configured with your identity provider (IdP).
+This selector only displays if you use Microsoft Entra ID, GitHub, Google, Okta, or an IdP that provisions groups with SCIM. | ✅ | ❌ |

 SAML Group | Checks a SAML attribute name / value pair.
 This selector only displays if you use a generic SAML identity provider. | ✅ | ❌ |